fasibio/funk-server/README.md

 ## Motivation

 ELK is the state of the art stack to collect Logmessages.
-But 90% off all only need 1% of the possibilities of Logstash.
+But 90% only need 1% of the possibilities of Logstash.

 The normal modern way is:

 You have an orchestration system like docker (swarm), kubernetes ...
-And want to collect the messages of all your Containers. [funk-agent](https://github.com/fasibio/funk_agent)
+And want to collect the messages of all your Containers.
+Solution: [funk-agent](https://github.com/fasibio/funk_agent)

 I also need a Solution to Manage the logs of different Cluster on different host different Provider at one Database.
 So my Servercomponent have to be protected Publish.